 How to Cook Pancakes

-Add the vanilla extract, orange juice, orange zest, and the sugar.
+- Add the vanilla extract, orange juice, orange zest, and sugar.
 Whisk together again to make sure everything is evenly incorporated.

-Heat a non-stick frying pan over medium heat.
-I add a little bit of oil also, just to make sure the cook nicely and don't stick.
+- Heat a non-stick frying pan over medium heat.
+I add a little bit of oil also, just to make sure they cook nicely and don't stick.
 Pour a little bit of batter into the pan - about ¼ to ⅓ cup for each pancake.

-Cook for another minute or so on the other side.
-Remove them and keep them in a dish and cover them with a lid to keep warm or just plate and serve at once.
+- Cook for another minute or so on the other side.
+Remove them and keep them in a dish and cover them with a lid to keep them warm or just plate them and serve them at once.

 My kids like these with butter and syrup.
 I like them with just butter, I don't think they need anything else.